 Addressing Nutrient Deficiencies

 Nutrients are essential to both life and health.
-In a perfect world, we would and should be able to get all the nutrients we need through a nutrient dense, whole food diet.
+In a perfect world, I would and should be able to get all the nutrients we need through a nutrient dense, whole food diet.
 Unfortunately, due unsustainable agricultural practices, busy schedules, lack of education around nutrition and many other factors, we can be robbed of many nutrients that we need for optimal health.

 Nutrient Deficiencies – What Depletes our Nutrients?